Cavaliere Alessandro Verri, engraving on a copper pointillé plate, drawing by G.B. Barefoot and engraved by L. Rados

 Description

-Alessandro Verri Cavalier, copper plate engraving with pointillé, drawing by G.B.
-Bosio and engraved by L. Radosa, taken from “Series of Lives and Portraits of Famous People of the Final Times”, published by Bettalli and Fanfani in Milan between 1815-18.
+Count Alessandro Verri, engravings on a copper plate with pointillé, drawing by G.B.
+Bosio and engraved by L. Radosa, taken from “Series of Lives and Portraits of Famous People of the Final Times,” published by Bettalli and Fanfani in Milan between 1815-18.
 With wide margins and passepartout.
 In excellent condition.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is an increasing number of enthusiasts of high-quality vintage items that have a specific character and soul.
-This is a nod to history, creating, and designing classic and timeless furniture.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate glamour and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate brilliance and play a significant role in luxury.
 Exceptional, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-Here, too, mythology and ancient times inspired designs, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and massive.
+It featured brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, but they also opened up many new possibilities, such as the construction of credenzas or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 The most important aspect of stylish antique furniture is originality.
-And this ultimately matters to the buyer, as many fakes circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+And this ultimately matters to the buyer, as many counterfeit items circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details